 We are pleased that the W.K.
 Kellogg Foundation acknowledged our work with a generous capacity-building grant to help us expand our board of directors.

 Board of Directors: Mary Stucky | Bradley Lehrman | Ann Mond Johnson | Carla Baranauckas http://www.roundearthmedia.org/who-we-are/tim-morin/

 Advisers: Nancy Sharkey | Marla J. Kinney | Andi McDaniel | Naka Nathaniel | Mara Hvistendahl | Nancy H. Fushan | Magdalena Georgieva.
 To read about the advisers on our groundbreaking Morocco journalism program click here.

 Our Interns.
 If you’re interested in an internship with Round Earth, send us an email <info@roundEarthMedia.org> with your resume and career goals and we’ll get back to you if we think there’s a fit.

-Our Photographers.
+Our Photographers and Filmmakers.
 Round Earth works with some of the world’s most acclaimed photographers and also with early-career photojournalists and photojournalism students.